These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing the impact on employment clearly

-Why: The DBQ has a specific field (_509) for occupational impact.
+The DBQ has a specific field (_509) for occupational impact.
 Veterans often give vague answers about work limitations rather than specific descriptions of tasks they can no longer perform.

-Do this instead: Prepare a list of specific job tasks affected and be ready to state: 'I can no longer perform [specific tasks] due to this injury.
+Instead: Prepare a list of specific job tasks affected and be ready to state: 'I can no longer perform [specific tasks] due to this injury.
 I had to change jobs/reduce hours/leave employment because of these limitations.'
 Connect each limitation to a specific symptom (weakness, pain, fatigue, coordination).

 Impact: Incomplete occupational impact documentation affects all rating tiers and VA individual unemployability (TDIU) claims